sleepyfox/coffeescript-koans/README.markdown

 ##### License

-This software is (c) 2011 Nigel Runnels-Moss and licensed under the MIT license (see LICENCE for details).
-Enjoy!
+This software is (c) 2011 Nigel Runnels-Moss and licensed under a Creative Coomons license (see LICENCE file for details).